What is sexual violence?

 If you have been raped or experienced any other kind of sexual violence, no matter where you were, what you were doing, what you were wearing, what you were saying, if you were drunk or under the influence of drugs, it was not your fault and you did not deserve this.
 For a list of places to get advice and support relating to sexual violence and abuse, view our sexual violence information leaflet.

-The sexual violence referral pathway aims to provide clear guidance and resources for everyone on campus to help survivors of sexual violence understand their options and where to get appropriate support.
-View the referral pathway.
+The sexual violence support pathway aims to provide clear guidance and resources for everyone on campus to help survivors of sexual violence understand their options and where to get appropriate support.
+View the support pathway.